 Key Takeaways from Market Study

-- The global photonic packaging market is projected to grow 1.7X and reach US$ 452.3 billion by 2032.
+- The market is forecasted to reach a size of US$ 6 billion by 2033.

 - Asia Pacific accounted for 38.7% share of the worldwide market in 2022.